sctnightcore/slowtoris/README.md

-# slowloris
+# SlowToris

-A Slow Loris atack implementation in Python3 with support for proxies and the Tor network.
+A Slow Loris atack implementation in Python3 with support for the Tor network and SOCKS5 proxies.

 You must have the click Python3 module which can be installed with pip: